Kayōkyoku

 Kayōkyoku (歌謡曲) is a Japanese pop music genre, which became a base of modern J-pop.
 The Japan Times described kayōkyoku as "standard Japanese pop" or "Shōwa-era pop".

 Kayōkyoku represents a blend of Western and Japanese musical scales.
 Music in this genre is extremely varied as a result.
 Kayōkyoku in the narrower and more practical sense, however, excludes J-pop and enka.

 Unlike "J-pop" singers such as Southern All Stars' Keisuke Kuwata, the singers of the kayōkyoku genre do not use stylized pronunciations based on the English language, but prefer traditional Japanese.
 There are exceptions, such as in singer Momoe Yamaguchi's song "Rock 'n' Roll Widow".

 Unlike enka, kayōkyoku is also not based on emotional displays of effort while singing.

-Famous kayōkyoku artists include Kyu Sakamoto, The Peanuts, The Tigers, Candies, Pink Lady, Seiko Matsuda, Junko Sakurada, The Checkers and Onyanko Club.
+Famous kayōkyoku artists include Hiroko Yakushimaru, Kyu Sakamoto, the Peanuts, the Tigers, Candies, Pink Lady, Seiko Matsuda, Junko Sakurada, the Checkers and Onyanko Club.

 Characteristics

-Kayokyoku music has simple melodies that are easy to follow and play along to.
-The lyrics of Kayokyoku are simple and attempt to relate to an everyday Japanese individual.
-Kayokyoku singers also relate to common Japanese listeners by appearing as cute and approachable, with many aspects about their appearance and actions dictated by production companies.
-The base of Kayokyoku songs aims towards a sentimental feeling.
-The music draws on being able to relate to listeners and tries to voice the feelings that he/she keeps bottled in due to social appearances.
-Kayokyoku's style has become prominent due to the karaoke boom that occurred in the middle of the 1970s.
-A large focus of Karaoke revolves around mimicking not only the song being sung, but also the image of the singer and the image brought out by the lyrics.
-The simple rhythm and lyrics of Kayokyoku made these songs very popular to sing at Karaoke.
-An NHK survey conducted in 1982 revealed that around 80% of males over thirty years of age sang Kayokyoku songs through karaoke machines.
+Kayōkyoku music has simple melodies that are easy to follow and play along to.
+The lyrics of kayōkyoku are simple and attempt to relate to an everyday Japanese individual.
+Kayōkyoku singers also relate to common Japanese listeners by appearing as cute and approachable, with many aspects about their appearance and actions dictated by production companies.
+The base of kayōkyoku songs aims towards a sentimental feeling.
+The music draws on being able to relate to listeners and tries to voice the feelings that they keep bottled in due to social appearances.
+Kayōkyoku's style has become prominent due to the karaoke boom that occurred in the middle of the 1970s.
+A large focus of karaoke revolves around mimicking not only the song being sung, but also the image of the singer and the image brought out by the lyrics.
+The simple rhythm and lyrics of kayōkyoku made these songs very popular to sing at karaoke.
+An NHK survey conducted in 1982 revealed that around 80% of males over thirty years of age sang kayōkyoku songs through karaoke machines.

 History

 1920s–1940s: Origin

 The term kayōkyoku originally referred to Western classical "lied" in Japan.
-However, NHK radio began to use the term as another name of ryūkōka around 1927, and this took hold in the late 10s of the Showa Era (1935–1944).
+However, NHK radio began to use the term as another name of ryūkōka around 1927, and this took hold in the late second decade of the Showa Era (1935–1944).
 However, many songs popular during this era became lost due to the association with painful memories involving World War II.